andybuki/emobilesim/README.md

    (instructions in web site)

 -  import sql data to database.
 The table names should be berlin_2po_4pgr, wiesloch_2po_4pgr.
 Table names in PostgreSQL database and in programm need to be the same
-- Go to ntw-b-120.dfki.net and get the registration or ask Jens Haupert.
-- Using Idea Intellij Pro click "Check out from version control" and than "GIT" The repository name is "git@ntw-b-120.dfki.net:USER_NAME/Emobilesim.git".
+-".
 After it save the repository local.
 In this case it is posible to work with repository to push/pull.
 - In RouteServe.groovy line 317 put your Postgres Data
 - Line 331 add your Postgress tables